lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 bitmap_mask_src
 ~~~~~~~~~~~~~~~

-If set a layer will be created for the widget and the layer will be masked with this A8 bitmap mask.
+If set, a layer will be created for the widget and the layer will be masked with this A8 bitmap mask.

 .. raw:: html